milavdabgar/4343203---Java/Notes/Notes-GPT-Gemini-W3.md

 ##### Parameterized Constructors

-Parameterized constructors allow initialization of object attributes with specific values passed as arguments during object creation.
+Parameterized constructors allow initialisation of object attributes with specific values passed as arguments during object creation.
 Used to provide flexibility when creating objects.

 ```java
 public class Student {